Jason Jarrett (racing driver): Early years

-Jarrett's racing career was launched in the World Karting Association (WKA), where in 1993 he claimed the WKA's Sprint Division Championship of the Carolina's Cup at North Carolina Speedway located in Rockingham, North Carolina.
+Jarrett's racing career was launched in the World Karting Association (WKA), where in 1993 he claimed the WKA's Sprint Division Championship of the Carolina's Cup at Rockingham Speedway located in Rockingham, North Carolina.

 1994 saw Jarrett return to a track that had provided early success for both his father and grandfather at Hickory Motor Speedway.
 While competing in the Limited Sportsman Division, he scored one victory and one pole, along with earning Rookie-of-the-Year honors.
 In 1995, Jarrett moved into the Winston Racing Series Late Model Stock Division, where he spent the next three seasons honing his skills at the famed oval.

-The 1997 season proved extremely busy for Jarrett, as he competed in a total of 46 late model events between Hickory Motor Speedway and Tri-County Speedway located in Hudson, North Carolina.
+The 1997 season proved extremely busy for Jarrett, as he competed in a total of 46 late model events between Hickory and Tri-County Speedway located in Hudson, North Carolina.

 ARCA Racing Series

 In 2001, Jarrett began his ARCA RE/MAX Series career, with second-place finish in the final ARCA RE/MAX Series point standingsand Rookie-of-the-Year honors.
-In 2002 he was third in points, and in 2003 he was second again in points as well as earning the Bill France Triple Crown Award.
+In 2002, he was third in points, and in 2003, he was second again in points as well as earning the Bill France Triple Crown Award.
 Jarrett won the penultimate race of the 2004 season but finished fifth in points while also competing in the Winston Cup Series.
 Switching to Venturini Motorsports for the 2005 season, Jarrett did not live up to expectations and was released mid-season, and promptly went on a streak of four DNF's in his first four races for new owner Wayne Hixson.